SEO Management: Graphic of a rocket over a graph moving upward

 What Is SEO and How Does It Work?

-Search engine optimization (SEO) is the process of optimizing your website content so search engines like Google will associate your content with specific search terms or keywords.
+Search engine optimization (SEO) is the process of optimizing your website content so search engines like Google or Bing will associate your content with specific search terms or keywords.
 The goal of SEO is ultimately to increase visibility in organic (non-paid) search engine results, drawing more organic traffic and ensuring a more seamless user experience.

 Essentially, search engines use a series of calculations or predictions called algorithms to rank websites.
-These algorithms consider factors like the content’s quality, backlinks, site loading speed, and more.
-By accounting for these factors in your content creation, you’re essentially telling search engines that your site deserves those top rankings for specific keywords.
+These algorithms consider factors like content quality, backlinks, site loading speed, and more.

 The 5 Key Components of SEO